huijunzhao-ds/huijunzhao-ds.github.io/_posts/2020-06-24-opencv-harris.md

 layout: post
 title:  "Notes on Computer Vision and OpenCV: Harris Corner Detection"
 ---
-This post is the notes I take when learning __Harris Corner and Edge Detection__ in [Datawhale](https://datawhale.club/) (an open-source organization mentioned in my previous [post](/cs224n-intro.html)).
+This post is the notes I take when learning __Harris Corner and Edge Detection__ in [Datawhale](https://datawhale.club/) (an open-source organization holding AI-related learning sessions).
 The learning sessions focus on computer vision algorithms implemented in OpenCV (most of them do not use deep learning).
 I participate in the sessions seeking for better intuition and faster inference compared to the deep learning algorithms.

 Harris algorithm, along with Moravec detector, Forstner detector, SUSAN (Smallest Univalue Segment Assimilarting Nucleus) etc., is among the most commonly used grayscale-based corner detectors.
 The theory of Harris algorithm is pretty simple.
 As shown in the picture below,
 - around a flat point (left), the pixel value does not change much no matter in which direction we move the object;